unbit/uwsgi.it/CustomerQuickstart.md

 jid and jid_secret are the credentials the Emperor will use to login to a jabber/xmpp server while jid_destinations is the comma-separated list of jid that will receive the alarms.

+:Note: for trouble with google account check your gmail account and visit this link http://support.google.com/mail?p=client_login

 Snippets
 --------